-Turn on "Show Object Status" from the View menu to verify that all the necessary data is entered.
-If so, the "Define Pipes and Junctions" Checklist item on the Quick Access Panel will have a check mark.
-If not, the uncompleted pipes or junctions will have their number shown in red.
-If this happens, go back to the uncompleted pipes or junctions and enter the missing data.
+Click the Model Status light in the bottom right of the Quick Access Panel to show the Checklist.
+If all data is entered, the Define All Pipes and Junctions Checklist item on the Quick Access Panel will have a check mark.
+If not, the incomplete pipes or junctions will have their number shown in red.
+If this happens, go back to the incomplete pipes or junctions and enter the missing data.
 You can also open the List Undefined Objects window from the View menu to see what data is missing.